Belize Scuba & Service Trip Overview

 Frequently Asked Questions

-What is unique about Belize Ultimate Scuba and Service?
+What is unique about the Belize Ultimate Scuba & Service trip?

 Do I need to be scuba certified?